KusmierczykHobbyPrjs/rpi_entertainment_center/README.md

  - [sample playlist with Polish radio stations and a few TV channels](iptvsimple_playlist_pl.m3u)

-## Switching UIs (Kodi / EmulationStation / default graphical environment)
+## Switching UIs (Kodi / EmulationStation / default graphical environment) + watchdog

  - [ui_rotate.sh](ui_rotate.sh) - automates the rotation between UIs (Kodi, EmulationStation, and Xorg defined in [config.sh](config.sh)), starting each UI in sequence to ensure that the user can switch between different interfaces without manual intervention.
 In particular, when a UI is closed or killed by [stop_current_ui.sh](stop_current_ui.sh) the next UI is automatically started.
 The script is started at system logging from autostart.sh.
  - [stop_current_ui.sh](stop_current_ui.sh) - stops the currently running UI.
 The script is executed by pressing a physical button (GPIO slope detection).
 Physical buttons are handled by [gpio_commands.sh](gpio_commands.sh) which is started at system logging from [autostart.sh](autostart.sh).
 Commands to monitor, start or stop UIs are loaded from [config.sh](config.sh).